open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

     loss = mask_rcnn(img, img_metas, gt_bboxes, gt_masks, gt_labels)
 ```

 We can see that without encapsulation, the inconsistency of data required by different algorithms leads to the inconsistency of interfaces among different algorithm modules, which affects the extensibility of the whole algorithm library.
-Moreover, the modules within one algorithm library often need redundent interfaces in order to maintain compatibility.
+Moreover, the modules within one algorithm library often need redundant interfaces in order to maintain compatibility.

 These disadvantages are more obvious among different algorithm libraries, which makes it difficult to reuse modules and expand interfaces when implementing multi-task perception models (multiple tasks such as semantic segmentation, detection, key point detection, etc.).